Empirical Computation: Prompting versus Programming: Motivation and Open Challenges

-\paragraph{Formal vs informal notions of correctness} In programming, it is upon the programmer to elicit and to understand the computational problem to be solved (i.e., the requirements) before implementing a program that is meant to solve \emph{all} instances of that problem.
+We experimentally study the efficiency and correctness of \emph{empirical computation} on simple, well-studied problems such as sorting and searching.
+In our measurements, runtime correlates primarily with tokenization and model/runtime behavior rather than classical problem complexity.
+For example, in \emph{empirical sorting} or \emph{empirical searching} (sorted or unsorted lists), the baseline model returns the correct result for lists of 50 random numbers in $\approx 90\%$ of trials. \paragraph{Formal vs informal notions of correctness} In programming, it is upon the programmer to elicit and to understand the computational problem to be solved (i.e., the requirements) before implementing a program that is meant to solve \emph{all} instances of that problem.
 If the computational problem is precisely understood (such as sorting or searching), it can be encoded as formal specification, and given the specification, the programmer could formally verify, i.e., \emph{guarantee} the correctness of her program w.r.t. that specification.

 However, sometimes the problem is not precisely understood and can only be described vaguely (cf. requirements elicitation).
 In such cases, prompting offers more flexibility and allows a contextual interpretation of a vaguely described computational problem (which may even be further elicited interactively).
 Yet, unlike in formal language, a natural language description can be ambiguous, and the way the prompt is designed can substantially impact the correctness of the response (cf. prompt engineering). \textbf{What are effective ways to describe a computational problem to maximize correctness}?